aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Battle flow/Combat tutorials.md

 The following is how a complete combat tutorial process goes separated by phases.

 ### Start
 On the first [controlled flow](Update%20flows/Controlled%20flow.md#controlled-flow) update, CheckEvent will run.
 It will detect that `flags` 15 is false so it will execute the tutorial flow logic on every controlled flow update from now on.
-The value of this flag is only be set after the battle is over meaning it always will execute the logic from now on.
+The value of this flag is only set after the battle is over meaning it always will execute the logic from now on.

 CheckEvent sees that `flagvar` 11 is 0 meaning we just started the tutorial.
-This causes EventDialogue 0 to happen
+This causes EventDialogue 0 to happen.
+It is assumed that the player party is composed of `Bee` and `Beetle` in that order.

 ### EventDialogue 0
 The following is the logic of EventDialogue 0 which gives the basic attack tutorial:

 - `playerdata[0]` [FaceTowards](../../Entities/EntityControl/EntityControl%20Methods.md#facetowards) `playerdata[1]` (should always be `Bee` facing `Beetle`)
 - [SetText](../../SetText/SetText.md) is called in [dialogue](../../SetText/Dialogue%20mode.md#dialogue-mode) with the following:
     - text: `commondialogue[12]` which is some dialogue followed by a [prompt](../../SetText/Individual%20commands/Prompt.md) giving the choice to skip the dialogue.
-If the player chooses to skip, a `|`[setvar](../../SetText/Individual%20commands/Setvar.md)`,11,1|` which sets `flagvar` 11 to 1
+If the player chooses to skip, a `|`[setvar](../../SetText/Individual%20commands/Setvar.md)`,11,1|` gets processed which sets `flagvar` 11 to 1
     - [fonttype](../../SetText/Notable%20states.md#fonttype): 0 (`BubblegumSans`)
     - linebreak: `messagebreak`
     - tridimensional: false